MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/cloud-recording.md

 The two values for this setting are:

 - **Allow** (default) - Saves channel meeting recordings to a "Recordings" folder in the channel.
 The permissions on the recording files will be based off the Channel SharePoint Online permissions.
-This is the sames as any other file uploaded for the channel.
+This is the same as any other file uploaded for the channel.

 - **Block** - Saves channel meeting recordings to a "Recordings\View only" folder in the channel.
 Channel owners will have full rights on the recordings in this folder, but channel members will have read access without ability to download.

 Using PowerShell, you configure the ChannelRecordingDownload setting in TeamsMeetingPolicy.
 To learn more, see [New-CsTeamsMeetingPolicy](/powershell/module/skype/new-csteamsmeetingpolicy) and [Set-CsTeamsMeetingPolicy](/powershell/module/skype/set-csteamsmeetingpolicy).